bman33609/Azure-Sentinel-SIEM-With-Geographical-Heatmap/README.md

 <h2>Description</h2>
 <p>In this project I created a honeypot with an Azure virtual machine.
 I then made the machine vulnerable to attacks by disabling firewalls and creating custom vm configuartions.
    After setting up the vm, I created a log analytics workspace within Azure and connected it to the vm in order to capture all security events from the vm.
-   I then ran a custom powershell script within the vm in order to parse out Windows Event Log information for failed RDP attempts with geo-data and send them to the log analytics workspace in Azure.
+   I then ran a custom powershell script within the vm in order to parse out Windows Event Log information (failed RDP attempts) along with corresponding geo-data and send them to the log analytics workspace in Azure.
    Finally, I sent all the failed RDP events to a Sentinel workbook to generate a heatmap of live attacks from around the world.</p>